anaticulae/rawmaker/docs/releases/backlog.rst

 * Tabelero (planned)

-* add step hidden_whitespace to extract list of hidden whitespaces
+* add step hidden_whitespace to extract list of hidden white spaces

 * add method to handle undefined character/ pdfminer.
 This is a source of characters which are longer than one!